- Craig Bassin, CEO

 Craig Bassin, CEO

 Craig Bassin brings an extensive career in emerging technology software, as well as a serial entrepreneurial spirit to EasyAsk.
-Recognizing the enormous potential for EasyAsk’s Natural Language based Ecommerce, Business Intelligence and Ad hoc query products, Bassin orchestrated the acquisition of EasyAsk technology from Progress Software in May, 2009, injecting a new entrepreneurial spirit within the company.
+Recognizing the enormous potential for EasyAsk’s Natural Language technology and products, Bassin orchestrated the acquisition of EasyAsk technology from Progress Software in May, 2009, injecting a new entrepreneurial spirit within the company.

 Previously, as Founder & CEO at B2Systems in 1995, Bassin choreographed a leveraged buyout of a $30 million software division of Sapiens Corporation, providing application development and data integration technology.
 After successfully establishing a growing, profitable company, B2Systems Data Integration technology was later acquired by Novell Corporation generating a 20X return on investment.